Breast reduction, like breast enhancement, involves incisions in the skin. Scars are inevitable with any surgery, including breast reduction.

 The limitation of short-scar reductions is their scope.
-Shorter-scar techniques aren't as effective for larger breast reductions.
+Shorter-scar techniques aren't for larger breast reductions.

 Also called a "lollipop" or vertical breast reduction, this technique includes two incisions.
 The first incision is made around the areola, and the other is made from the bottom of the areola down toward the underlying breast crease.
 Once the incisions are made, your surgeon will remove tissue, fat, and excess skin before reshaping the breast to a smaller size.